 Further, direct lending has exposure to default risk which makes evaluating the creditworthiness of the borrower especially critical.
 For these and other reasons, direct lending requires special consideration just like any other investment.

-To learn more about direct lending, please contact your financial advisor.
+To learn more about direct lending, please contact your financial professional.